-An unfavorable outcome on the above referenced matters or any other litigation matters could require that Harmonic pay substantial damages, or, in connection with any intellectual property infringement claims, could require that the Company pay ongoing royalty payments or could prevent the Company from selling certain of its products.
-As a result, a settlement of, or an unfavorable outcome on, any of the above referenced or other litigation matters could have a material adverse effect on Harmonic's business, operating results, financial position and cash flows.
+An unfavorable outcome on the Avid matters or the FastVDO matter referenced above or any other litigation matter could require that Harmonic pay substantial damages, or, in connection with any intellectual property infringement claims, could require that the Company pay ongoing royalty payments or could prevent the Company from selling certain of its products.
+As a result, a settlement of, or an unfavorable outcome on, any of such matters could have a material adverse effect on Harmonic's business, operating results, financial position and cash flows.